 Many retirement communities have personal care homes that provide most assisted living services but have decided not to pursue the costlier licensure of an assisted living facility in Pennsylvania.
 In addition, Medicaid does not increase funding to cover the additional costs.

 Country Meadows delivers personal care in Pennsylvania at nine campuses, but provides assisted living services at its newest senior care location, Forks in Easton, and assisted living in Frederick, Maryland, as well.
+Ask us about our personal care and assisted living costs.

 We invite you to contact us to learn more about Country Meadows in Pennsylvania and Maryland and visit any of our assisted living and personal care facilities, which offer personalized services, security, comfort and a rich community life.